poulsp/docker-Alice-Linux-x86/README.md

 # docker-Alice-Linux-x86.
 Let ProjectAlice run in a docker container.

+##### Don't use it at the moment/now.
+The repo needs to be updated because ProjectAlice has progressed since last update.

 I run it on a Ubuntu Destop.
 I have only used it with Google ASR and Amazon Polly TTS.